Sudo-cloud0/Flask_WSGI/README.md

 # Flask_WSGI

-## Update the Nginx sites-Available defalt file and add these lines..
+## Update the Nginx sites-Available default file and add these lines..

 ```nginx
 server {